 - Keep your home windproof, waterproof and in good repair.
-Make sure things like your pipes, drains and gutters are working properly - By law, and for your safety, we've got to do safety checks on your gas boiler every year.
-We also check things like gas fires and cookers, if we put them in - Tell you how you can complain, and let you know how we set rents, choose new customers and deal with repairs and handle requests to swap homes - Let you know about changes we're thinking of making to your agreement, your home or how we do things.
+Make sure things like your pipes, drains and gutters are working properly - By law, and for your safety, we've got to do safety checks on your gas boiler every year. - Tell you how you can complain, and let you know how we set rents, choose new customers and deal with repairs and handle requests to swap homes - Let you know about changes we're thinking of making to your agreement, your home or how we do things.